kumpmati/superactions-docs/guide/getting-started.md

     console.log(result); // { greeting: "Hello, World!" }
   }

-  // (Optional) We could also make the API accessible
+  // (Optional) We could also make our API accessible
   // from anywhere in the app using svelte's contexts. setContext('api', api);
 </script>